Fan-out Wafer-level Packaging and CR-8000

 Since it contributed to making the iPhone 7 even thinner than its predecessors, fan-out wafer-level packaging (FO-WLP) technology has risen in the collective consciousness.
 By adopting FO-WLP on this scale, Apple sent out a signal that though highly novel, the technology had matured.

-What is FO-WLP
+What is Fan-Out Wafer-Level Packaging?

-Put simply, FO-WLP establishes die-to-die and die-to-ball grid array (BGA) connectivity directly through packaging redistribution layers (RDLs), eliminating the packaging substrate used in more-established flip-chip and wafer-level chip scale packages (WLCSP).
+Put simply, FO-WLP establishes die-to-die and die-to-ball grid array (BGA) connectivity directly through packaging redistribution layers (RDLs), eliminating the packaging substrate used in more established flip-chip and wafer-level chip scale packages (WLCSP).

 • More I/O support